sjung-stat/Telco/Telco-Customer-Churn-Prediction.md

     ## $ TotalCharges     <dbl> 29.85, 1889.50, 108.15, 1840.75, 151.65, 820.50, 1...
     ## $ Churn            <chr> "No", "No", "Yes", "No", "Yes", "Yes", "No", "No",...

-Check if there are missing data.
+And then let’s check if there are missing data.
 We will delete the corresponding rows.

 ``` r
 MVinfo <- apply(is.na(telcodata), 2, which)     # 11 missing data